arkime/arkime/capture/DESIGN.md

 # Files

+# Parsers vs Plugins

+In reality there isn't much difference between parsers other then when they are loaded and when they are initialized.

+## Parsers
+Anything in the parsers directories (parsersDir) are auto loaded and the moloch_parser_init function is called.

+## Plugins
+Which plugins to use have to be explicitly listed in rootPlugins and plugins variables.
+The rootPlugins are loaded first, before capture has dropped privileges.
+The normal plugins are loaded after the parsres.
+The function moloch_plugin_init is called on loading.

 # Creating new parsers

 Packets have two phases of life and many parsers will need to deal with both phases.